-Brain bleeds, also known as hemorrhagic strokes, account for about 15% of all strokes in the U.S. There are several causes of brain bleeds, including hypertension, aneurysms, and tumors.
-Impact injuries from auto accidents can also cause brain bleeds.
+Brain bleeds, also known as hemorrhagic strokes, account for about 15% of all strokes in the U.S. There are several causes of brain bleeds, including hypertension, aneurysms, tumors, and unmanaged high blood pressure.
+A burst blood vessel can result in different types of brain hemorrhages, which is a general term for bleeding in or around the brain, depending on where the bleeding occurs.
+Impact injuries from auto accidents, car accidents, or a car crash can also cause brain bleeds.
 Being aware of brain bleed symptoms could help you get life-saving treatment after an accident.

 What Is a Brain Bleed?

 A brain bleed is a medical emergency.
 It can happen when a blood vessel in the brain ruptures for any reason.
+When bleeding occurs, it may be within the brain tissue or in the spaces around the brain.
 The medical term for this condition is hemorrhagic stroke because “hemorrhage” is the term for any type of bleeding inside the body.

 When an injury causes a vessel to rupture, the normal circulation of oxygen and blood is disrupted.
 Without nourishment, brain cells begin to die and cause a type of stroke.
+Bleeding can also occur near the skull bone, increasing pressure on the brain.
 Damage to the brain can be permanent and even fatal.
 The sooner a person receives medical care, the better their chances of survival.

 Head Injuries That Can Cause a Brain Bleed

-An impact like this can still cause a great deal of pain and damage, including a brain bleed, but if no objects pierce through the skull, it is identified as a closed head injury.
+An impact like this can still cause a great deal of pain and damage, including a brain bleed, and neck pain that may indicate a traumatic brain injury, but if no objects pierce through the skull, it is identified as a closed head injury.

 Open head injuries are those that include a foreign object piercing through the skull and into the brain.
 Most brain injuries are closed-head injuries.